-Melissa A. Starovasnik, age 57, has served on our Board since August 2021.
+Melissa A. Starovasnik, Ph.D. age 58, has served on our Board since August 2021.
 Prior to joining our Board, Dr. Starovasnik served as Senior Scientific Advisor, Research at Genentech, Inc. ("Genentech") from 2017 to 2021 and brings nearly three decades of experience in protein and antibody drug discovery and development.
 From 1993 to 2017, Dr. Starovasnik served at Genentech in roles of increasing responsibility and was an integral member of the research leadership team.
 As Vice President, Protein Sciences and Head of Large Molecule Drug Discovery from 2011 to 2017, she was responsible for protein and antibody therapeutics discovery, overseeing an organization of nearly 200 employees.
 Dr. Starovasnik holds a B.S. in Chemistry and a Ph.D. in Biochemistry from the University of Washington.
-She also currently serves as a Scientific Advisory Board Member for Aarvik Therapeutics Inc, Ambrx Inc, and Denali Therapeutics Inc.
+She also currently serves as a Scientific Advisory Board Member for Aarvik Therapeutics Inc, Ambrx Inc, Denali Therapeutics Inc., and Expansion Therapeutics, among other advisory roles.